josephmontes/VAA/README.md

     #### 2023
     ![Screenshot 2023-09-11 203435](https://github.com/josephmontes/VAA/assets/125607783/c9e327da-3b1e-498f-b0b3-3456a5497587)

-- His bit of regression in the 2023 season might be coming from the times that he does not throw this type of 4-Seam Fastball, since the wOBA value when g_fb = 0 has ballooned from .290 in 2022 to .404 in 2023
+- His 4-Seam Fastball's regression in the 2023 season is coming from the times that he does *not* throw this specific type of 4-Seam Fastball, since the wOBA value when g_fb = 0 has ballooned from .290 in 2022 to .404 in 2023
   - He could be suffering from what I mentioned with Michael Kopech where he throws his 4-Seam Fastball at such a high rate (60% of the time), batters are sitting on it and able to punish the 'bad' ones

-## List of pitchers with 7% 'Rate' or lower & wOBA > 0.350 on their 4-Seam Fastball
+## List of pitching seasons with a 7% 'Rate' or lower & wOBA > 0.350 on their 4-Seam Fastball

 | Season    |  Player Name           | wOBA  | Next wOBA | Rate |
 |-----------|-----------------------|-------|-----------------|------|